JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7974 days**.
+Here is a random fact about me - I have been on this planet for **7975 days**.

-And here is a just a random fact -  **The most common seasonings found in American homes are chili powder, cinnamon, and seasoned salts**.
+And here is a just a random fact -  **Irish Wolfhound dogs have a short lifespan and live about 7-8 years**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)